Indian MPs pass citizenship bill that excludes Muslims

 Demonstrators in the state are angry about the bill not because it excludes Muslims but because it grants citizenship to settlers from elsewhere, accusing the migrants of taking away jobs from indigenous groups.

+Last year the Assam government published a draft citizens´ register that left off four million people unable to prove they were living there before 1971, when millions fled Bangladesh´s war of independence.

 A deadline to provide documents to be included in the registry passed on December 31, and the final list is due to be published on June 30.
-In Tuesday’s protests in Assam, the militant North East Students’ Organisation (NESO) vandalised offices of Modi’s Bharatiya Janata Party (BJP) and set banners and posters on fire.
+In Tuesday´s protests in Assam, the militant North East Students´ Organization (NESO) vandalised offices of Modi´s Bharatiya Janata Party (BJP) and set banners and posters on fire.

 “We have identified the stone pelters by seeing video footage and they will be booked soon,” Assam police official Surjeet Singh Panesar said.
 On Monday a small party in the BJP-led coalition in Assam, the Asom Gana Parishad (AGP), walked out of the alliance in protest at the bill, saying it would lead to an influx of Bangladeshi Hindus.